immersive-web/webxr-ar-module/explainer.md

   * `'head'` indicates the pointer ray will originate at the user's head and follow the direction they are looking.
 (This is commonly referred to as a "gaze input" device.)
   * `'hand'` indicates that the pointer ray originates from a handheld device, and represents the device's preferred targeting ray.
 The exact orientation of the ray relative to the device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance, the pointer ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.
   * `'screen'` indicates that the input source was an interaction with the 2D canvas of a non-exclusive session, such as a mouse click or touch event.
-In this case the pointing ray will originate at the point that was clicked on the canvas, projected onto the near clipping plane (defined by the `depthNear` attribute of the `XRSession`) and extending out into the scene along that projected vector. `'screen'` input sources can only be returned by a `select`, `selectstart`, or `selectend` event.
+See [Magic Window Input](#magic_window_input) for more details.

 ```js
 // Loop over every input source and get their pose for the current frame.